highcharts-for-python/highcharts-core/docs/contributing.rst

   * - :meth:`HighchartsMeta._to_untrimmed_dict() <highcharts_core.metaclasses.HighchartsMeta._to_untrimmed_dict>`
     - Generates an :term:`untrimmed` :class:`dict <python:dict>` representation of the
       instance at its lowest level in the class hierarchy.
-Think of this as the "botom of the ladder", with other methods (notably :meth:`_untrimmed_mro_ancestors() <highcharts_core.metaclasses.HighchartsMeta._untrimmed_mro_ancestors>`)
+Think of this as the "bottom of the ladder", with other methods (notably :meth:`_untrimmed_mro_ancestors() <highcharts_core.metaclasses.HighchartsMeta._untrimmed_mro_ancestors>`)
       being used to generate corresponding :class:`dict <python:dict>` from other rungs on the ladder.